 Applying for the H-1B Visa:

 Applying for the H-1B Visa is a multi-step process, which must first meet approval by the Department of Labor before the H-1B petition can be filed.
 Please remain patient during the H-1B application process.
-Allyson Lindsley at the Wang Center will keep you updated during the various stages of the process.
+Human Resources at PLU will keep you updated during the various stages of the process.

 If PLU is sponsoring an H-1B on your behalf, please complete the following questionnaire to begin the H-1B visa process.
-Allyson Lindsley at the Wang Center will also need copies of the following documents
+Human Resources will also need copies of the following documents

 - Curriculum Vitae/Resumé